datascienceife/ML-Algorithm-Challenge/README.md

 	First method :
-		Using contemporary method by creating a list to keep the values of our predictions craete a for loop to iterate through all the points we want to predict and for each point prdict the outcome and add the result to the created list code snippet:
+		Using contemporary method by creating a list to keep the values of our predictions create a for loop to iterate through all the points we want to predict and for each point predict the outcome and add the result to the created list code snippet:
 		    prediction_points = [points that we want to predict] predictors = [points for which we know the outcomes]